-Using the sub-national guidelines for carstone would mean that sites for 1,950,000 tonnes of carstone extraction would need to be allocated over the plan period.
+MP1.27 Using the sub-national guidelines for carstone would mean that sites for 1,755,000 tonnes of carstone extraction would need to be allocated over the plan period.
 This is a higher requirement than contained in Policy MP1.
-However, production of carstone has only met the sub-national guidelines once in the last 10 years, in 2008.
-Over the last eight years carstone production has only been between 19% and 59% of the sub-national guidelines.
+However, production of carstone has not met the sub-national guidelines at any time in the last 10 years.
+During the last ten years carstone production has only been between 19% and 59% of the sub-national guidelines.
 Therefore, the sub-national guidelines for carstone are considered to be too high and not a reasonable alternative for the plan.
 In addition, the sub-national guideline figures only covered the period 2005-2020 and have not been updated, making these figures increasingly obsolete.